They say…

 Prior doesn’t fit into the conventional categories of double and triple.
 Like Pater it’s uncharacteristically hoppy for the style, and goes one further, being a dry and notably strong dark ale.
 It’s burgundy-coloured, with a smooth and long-lasting head, and a rich aroma with hops to the fore, backed by plenty of dark figginess.
 The condition is very lively and the palate mainly malty with some fruit and chocolate, quickly developing a pronounced dry bitterness with a touch of peach: there is something in the rich malt/fruit character that reminds me of the blue-capped 8% ale from the nearby Westvleteren Trappist monastery.

-The finish is very, very drying, with plenty of bitter and hops and a quinine-like touch developing.
+The finish is very, very drying, with plenty of chocolate and hops and a quinine-like touch developing.
 It’s a surprise to find such a strong and dark beer that tastes so dry and austere.

 Leave a Reply